paullalonde/macos-parallels-base-vms/README.md

 1. Packer will create the VM, then wait until an SSH connection can be established.
 1. While Packer is waiting, perform the in-VM manual steps (see below).
 1. Once the SSH connection is established, Packer will prompt you to type `<enter>`.
-1. Packer will then perform the following final steps:
+1. Packer will the perform the following steps:
-   1. Save the VM under the `vms` directory.
+  1. Save the VM.
-   1. Tar & gzip the VM, producing a `.tgz` file in the `output` directory.
+  1. Tar & gzip the VM, producing a `.tgz` file.
-   1. Compute the tgz file's SHA256 checksum and save it in the `output` directory.
+  1. Compute the tgz file's checksum and save it to a file.
+1. The final outputs will be:
+  - `output/macos-${os_name}-base.pvm.tgz`, the tar'd and gzip'd VM.
+  - `output/macos-${os_name}-base.pvm.tgz.sha256`, the checksum.

 ## In-VM Manual Steps